 A demonic voice fills up the night sky.
-BAAALLLAAAAUUUU!!!
+HANTU BAAALLLAAAAUUUU!!!

-A group of kids meet at an abandoned house to exchange K-7 drugs.
+Meanwhile at another part of the country, a group of kids meet at the backyard of an abandoned house to exchange K-7 drugs.

 Adam arrives at the scene wearing an Orange Brunei Shell Petroleum coverall – with the BSP logo replaced with the Panji-Panji/emblem of Brunei Flag – and a yellow helmet and goggles.
 It was a quick and cheap Captain Brunei costume that they can come up with on short notice.

 Adam: Bahapa kamu atu?
 Be dadah?
 Jangan tah be-dadah, lai.
 Umur masih muda, buang masa saja tu dadah ah.
 Baik tah kamu beskulah, belajar banar-banar.

 (What are you doing?
 Drugs?
 Don’t do drugs, kids.
 You guys are still young, don’t waste it on drugs.
 Just stay in in school and study hard)

 The kids are clueless – who the hell is this guy?!
 And why is he wearing a coverall and a helmet at midnight?!